Top of the page

 The symptoms of aortic aneurysm are similar to the symptoms of other problems that cause chest or belly pain such as coronary artery disease, gastroesophageal reflux (GERD), and peptic ulcer disease.

 The leading risk factors for an aortic aneurysm are:

 Call 911 or other emergency services immediately if you have signs of a ruptured aortic aneurysm such as:

-If you witness a person become unconscious, call 911 or other emergency services and start cardiopulmonary resuscitation (CPR).
+If you see someone pass out, call 911 or other emergency services and start cardiopulmonary resuscitation (CPR).
 The emergency operator can coach you on how to do CPR.
-For more information about CPR, see the Rescue Breathing and Cardiopulmonary Resuscitation section of the topic Dealing With Emergencies.

 Call for a doctor appointment if you have:

 Aortic aneurysms are often discovered during an X-ray, ultrasound, or echocardiogram done for other reasons.
 Sometimes an abdominal aneurysm is felt during a routine physical examination.
 If your doctor thinks you might have an aortic aneurysm, you will likely have a medical history and physical examination.
 You might have further tests to locate the aneurysm.

 When an aneurysm is suspected or diagnosed, it is important to:

 As part of a physical examination, your doctor might:

 If your doctor finds a mass in your abdomen, he or she will suggest further testing.
 If you are overweight and your doctor feels strongly that you may have an abdominal aortic aneurysm, he or she may also suggest further testing.
 This is because an abdominal aortic aneurysm is typically more difficult to find in those who are overweight.